shevchenkobn/battleship-html/README.md

 The password allows to minimise the probability of enemy seeing the ship arrangement.

+### Multiple Games

+It is possible to start multiple games on different tabs and all of them will share the scoreboard (using `localStorage`).

 ## Available Scripts

 In the project directory, you can run: